mergesort/Boutique/Sources/Boutique/Documentation.docc/Articles/The @Stored Family Of Property Wrappers.md

 ## Overview

-In <doc:Using-Stores> discussed how to initialize a ``Store``, and how to subsequently use it to add and remove items from that ``Store``.
+In <doc:Using-Stores> discussed how to initialize a ``Store``, and how to subsequently use it to insert and remove items from that ``Store``.
 All of the code treats the ``Store`` as an easier to use database, but what if we could remove that layer of abstraction?

 The promise of Boutique is that you work with regular Swift values and arrays, yet have your data persisted automatically.
 The @``Stored``, @``StoredValue`` and @``AsyncStoredValue`` property wrappers are what help Boutique deliver on that promise.